-In the latter half of 2017, Saïd Business School, University of Oxford launched the Oxford Fintech Programme: an open-enrolment, online, ten-week programme designed to help working professionals and business leaders upskill in fintech, from anywhere in the world.
+In the latter half of 2017, Saïd Business School, University of Oxford launched the Oxford Fintech Programme: an open-enrolment, online, eight-week programme designed to help working professionals and business leaders upskill in fintech, from anywhere in the world.
 With the rapid evolution of the fintech landscape and financial technology, increased global offerings of online education, and the volume of alternative learning methods, it’s natural to wonder why Oxford Saïd chose to present this programme, and why you should choose to take it.

 A world-class business school